nitsnwits/wewatch/README.md

 To view the cpu statistics visit `localhost:3000/cpu` in your browser.

 To start a call, sign up and click on `Start Video Chat button`

+### ReadMe for Videochat server

+To install dependencies, run the following command in project directory:
+- `npm install`

+To run the server, run:
+- `node app.js`